canuckistani/mockups/authoring/index.md

 I also added a JavaScript source here, not because we're doing live-editing of JavaScript, but because the ability to edit your sites JavaScript from within this Editor pane would be useful.
 In fact it would be annoying to not be able to do that.
-We just need to make sure people don't expect live-editing and we're OK.
+We need to make sure people don't expect live-editing.

 We've talked lots about integrating the highlighter and the Style Editor.
 In fact being able to see things like the Font View and the Box Model while you